ascheppach/SCINet/README.md

 export PYTHONPATH="$PYTHONPATH:~/SCINet"
 ```

-## Repository structure
-Our Repository consists of the main folder, containing our general functions such as the data preprocessing and the training script, as well as the script for evaluating the model performance.
-Furthermore, there are two folders:
-- The **data** folder is empty, as the files are too large to include in our repository.
-To get the datasets, download the files on [electricity](https://archive.ics.uci.edu/ml/machine-learning-databases/00321/LD2011_2014.txt.zip) and [traffic](https://github.com/laiguokun/multivariate-time-series-data/blob/7f402f185cc2435b5e66aed13a3b560ed142e023/traffic/traffic.txt.gz) as stated in the mentioned paper and store them in here.
-- The **models** folder consists of our data preprocessing, and the SCINet implementation, as well as one baseline model for reference.

-The main file is the `train.py`, which sources all other relevant files for running the model.

 ## Run SCINet for time series
 To run SCINet for time series, enter the command below.
 Please note, that here, the relative data_directory is used.
 If you receive an error message, please check if your current directory is the pulled project repository folder.